Should you get multiple concealed carry permits?

 Friendliest states to get a non-resident permit

 The list is small.
-Overall, we have found the following three states to be the most friendly when it comes to non-residents applying for concealed carry permits: Florida, Utah, Arizona.
+Overall, we have found the following three states to be the most friendly when it comes to non-residents applying for concealed carry permits: Virginia, Florida, Utah.
 Give each one a good solid look at what they offer, how much they cost, and then take into consideration which coverage will benefit you the most based on your travel habits/future plans.

 As always, if you choose this route and are traveling, make sure that you stay current with the laws of the state(s) that you plan to visit.
 The last thing you want is to get pulled over during a traffic stop with useless concealed carry permits.
 That will end up costing you a lot more than it would if you had done a little research online before traveling.